Every day’s great for Pancakes right?

 Once 400ml of the the milk has been added, allow the mixture to rest, you need to do this with any GF batter mixture i.e Yorkshire's to allow the flour to plump up.
 I normally give it 30mins at room temp.

-After 30mins you will need to add just enough milk to loosen the batter so that it can pour freely, this is when you add the remainder 100ml of milk (a splash more may be necessary to get a pouring consistency, this depends on the GF flour blend you have used)
+After 30mins you may need to add just enough milk to loosen the batter so that it can pour freely, you want a pouring double cream thickness.
+This is when you can add the remainder 50ml of milk if you wish (a splash more may be necessary to get a pouring consistency, this depends on the GF flour blend you have used)

 Heat the frying pan on a medium ring, these pancakes cook better on a lower heat for slightly longer, I use a tiny knob of butter in the pan each time.
 If dairy free use oil, even better one of those oil sprays, so much easier.